SuryakantKulkarni/100-Days-Of-DevOps-KodeKloud-Challenge-Series/Tasks/Day-66.md

 #### Explanation:
 The `POD=$(kubectl get pods -l app=mysql -o jsonpath='{.items[0].metadata.name}')` command assigns the name of a running MySQL pod to a variable called POD.
 - `POD=`creates a shell variable and stores the value (pod name) to use later instead of typing manually.
-- `kubectl get pods` command lists of all the pods running in the cluster.
+- `kubectl get pods` command lists all the pods running in the cluster.
 - `-l` flag and `app=mysql` option filters the pods and returns only those that have the label app=mysql.
 - `-o jsonpath='{.items[0].metadata.name}'` option extracts only the name of the first pod from the output instead of showing full details.
 - `$()` syntax executes the command inside it and stores the result in the variable POD.